Tanoti/sphinxcontrib-autosaltsls/docs/document.rst

 The first document comment block in a file is denoted as being the Header and all other comment blocks are the Body.
 This allows for the indexing routines to extract the header summaries, etc.

-Any valid Sphinx formatting commands can be used in a document comment block.
+Any valid Sphinx formatting commands should be able to be used in a document comment block.

 Directives
 -----------